What is toothpaste made of?

 SLS-Free Toothpaste Brands

-There are many toothpastes out there that without Sodium Lauryl Sulfate (SLS).
-Some of these include:
+There are many toothpastes out there without Sodium Lauryl Sulfate (SLS).
+Be aware that these toothpaste often also exclude fluoride (but not always).
+Some of the options include:

 - Redmond Earthpaste: Only natural ingredients such as essential oils and salt